nasa/cmr-stac/adr-log/adr-20230323-entry-id-title-identifiers.md

 ## Context

-The initial implementation of [CMR-STAC using GraphQL](./adr-20221201-graphql-backend.md "graphql-backend") had converted the collection and granule identifiers to useing CMR conceptIds.
+The initial implementation of [CMR-STAC using GraphQL](./adr-20221201-graphql-backend.md "graphql-backend") had converted the collection and granule identifiers to using CMR conceptIds.
 This resulted in breaking the functionality of many CMR-STAC community users workflows, scripts, and tools.

 ## Decision